ajeethadithya/email-bot/README.md

  MAIL_TO              # The email address of the receiver TODOIST_API_KEY      # Get the todoist API key from Settings -> Integrations -> Developer
 ```
+- Update the cron to your preferred time under `.github/workflows/node.js.yml` (currently set to run at 14:00 AM UTC)
+- In your repository, go to the `Actions -> To-Do List Bot -> Run workflow`